Pope, in Bahrain, condemns rearmament pushing world to 'the brink' | Politics

 "We need to put a future of fraternity ahead of a past of antagonism, overcoming historical prejudices and misunderstandings in the name of the One who is the source of peace," he said.
 A small boy recited a verse from the Koran and a girl read a passage from the Old Testament.

-Francis later was presiding at a prayer service at the cathedral of Our Lady of Arabia, the largest church on the Arabian peninsula and one of the two churches serving Bahrain's tiny Catholic community of about 160,000.
+Francis later presided at an ecumenical prayer attended by members of various Christian denominations in the cathedral of Our Lady of Arabia, the largest church on the Arabian peninsula and one of the two churches serving Bahrain's tiny Catholic community of about 160,000.
+The cathedral was built on land donated by the king and one of the monarch's sons welcomed him to the church.

+On Saturday, the pope was due to say Mass for an estimated 30,000 people at Bahrain's National Stadium.
+He returns to Rome on Sunday.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)